guilschaidhauer/poc-seed-back-end/README.md

     ```sh
     npm install
     ```
-3. Create an SQL Database follwing the guide [here](https://dev.mysql.com/doc/workbench/en/wb-getting-started-tutorial-create-connection.html).
+3. Create an SQL Database following the guide [here](https://dev.mysql.com/doc/workbench/en/wb-getting-started-tutorial-create-connection.html).

 4. Update the "connection.json" file with the information from the Database connection you created on step 3
     ```